KranthiBhargav/Assessment/README.md

 **Steps:**

-created a maven project
+created a maven project.

-added my required dependencies in my pom.xml
+added my required dependencies in my pom.xml.

 tried to set up like regular framework style by adding driver, base class, pages, utilities, config. and reporting.. but,then i thought- it's just a comparison and we may not need any of those.

-so, I've added my 2 files into the directory (Sheet1_Veeva & Sheet2_Veeva).
+so, I've added my 2 files into the directory (Sheet1_Veeva & Sheet2_Veeva) and you can find it at the last.

 within my src/java/test- it has the actual script to compare the files.